nanocurrency/nano-docs/docs/running-a-node/voting-as-a-representative.md

 ### Setup monitoring

 Details for setting up a popular monitoring service for the node can be found at https://github.com/NanoTools/nanoNodeMonitor.
-Not only can this provide a website for viewing the status and promoting your representative, but it also provides metrics to popular services in the ecosystem who help monitor the broader network status and performance, such as [BlockLattice.io](https://blocklattice.io/) & [Nano.community](https://nano.community/).
+Not only can this provide a website for viewing the status and promoting your representative, but it also provides metrics to popular services in the ecosystem who help monitor the broader network status and performance, such as [BlockLattice.io](https://blocklattice.io/), [Nano.community](https://nano.community/), and [NanoCharts.info](https://nanocharts.info/).

 ### Connect with community services